mus-format/musgen-go/README.md

   typeops "github.com/mus-format/musgen-go/options/type"
 )

-type MyInt int // Where int is the source type for MyInt.
+type MyInt int // Where int is the source type of MyInt.

 // ...